Beauty is Truth

 All Audio Note speakers are designed to occupy the corners of the room, toed in such that their ‘lines’ cross about a meter in front of the listening position.
 This said, I have found that most AN speakers work fine out in the room, especially the K’s; so the fact that your room has no useable corners does not rule them out.
 My main listening room’s corners are eighteen feet (!) apart, so the toe-in here is absolutely essential.
 Set up properly, Audio Note speakers create a very broad sweet spot.
 Peter Qvortrup likes to demonstrate this attribute of his speakers by pointing out to visitors that his accustomed listening position is to the far right!
 They love low-powered SET’s.
 Once I got my demo E’s (and J’s) snugged back into the corners, the full length drapes (behind them and in front of my floor to ceiling glass wall) drawn a couple of feet past them (to take the glass out of the equation) and pulled away from their rear-firing ports, they began to have their way with me.

 The sonic universe that Audio Note speakers propose can take you over.
 And you don’t need to go ‘up range’ in the product line for this experience.
 As with the OTO integrated amplifier and Dac 1.1x Signature II, the magic is there from the beginning.
-One of my favorites is the modest K/SPe, though I’ll confess I have daydreamed of indulging in legendary K/SPx SE’s,the modest little K/SPe’s for all of their virtues had to take a giant step back.
+One of my favorites is the modest K/SPe, though I’ll confess when I finally realized my day dream of indulging in the legendary K/SPx SE’s,the modest little K/SPe’s for all of their virtues had to take a giant step back.

 All of the Audio Note speakers are based on classic Snell designs, improved upon by Audio Note designers.
 They are available in an extraordinary variety of finishes and degrees of technical refinement.
 The notes below refer to the SPe models which strike many of us as the best AN speaker values.